May 17, 2026

 The Catalyst for Huell Howser's Visit

-Did you know Stuart Resor was the reason Huell Howser came to Borrego Springs?
-Resor’s passion for his town’s beauty captured Howser’s attention, leading to a feature on California's Gold that introduced Borrego Springs to a broader audience.
-This episode marked a pivotal moment in the town’s recognition.
+Did you know longtime Borrego Springs resident and community advocate Stuart Resor was the reason Huell Howser came to Borrego Springs?
+Resor’s passion for the area’s beauty, history, and desert landscape captured Howser’s attention, leading to a feature on California’s Gold that introduced Borrego Springs to a broader audience.
+The episode became a memorable moment in sharing the community with viewers across California.

 Architectural Innovator and Community Leader